ibm-cloud-docs/pattern-db2-sap-vpc/networking-architecture.md

 # Architecture decisions for networking
 {: #networking-architecture}

-The following table summarizes the networking architectural decisions for SAP running on {{site.data.keyword.cloud_notm}} VPC:
+The following table summarizes the networking architectural decisions for SAP using a Db2 database running on {{site.data.keyword.cloud_notm}} VPC:

 | Architecture decision | Requirement | Decision | Rationale |
 | -------------- | -------------- | -------------- | -------------- |